-- To avoid delays in specimen processing and resutling, we do NOT recommend submitting a specimen before insurance coverage is determined; however, for non-stat molecular testing, if a specimen and orders for testing are submitted and insurance authorization is also requested, DNA will be extracted and testing will not proceed until consent is received from the ordering provider and/or patient.
+- To avoid delays in specimen processing and resulting, we do NOT recommend submitting a specimen before insurance coverage is determined; however, for non-stat molecular testing, if a specimen and orders for testing are submitted and insurance authorization is also requested, DNA will be extracted and testing will not proceed until consent is received from the ordering provider and/or patient.
 Testing automatically proceeds if the out of pocket estimate is $100 or less (not applicable to hereditary cancer testing).

 We offer courtesy preauthorization services to simplify this process for our clients.

-- Complete and submit a preauthorization information form, which gathers information required by insurance carriers to determine eligibility of coverage for genetic testing.
+- Complete and submit a insurance preauthorization request form, which gathers information required by insurance carriers to determine eligibility of coverage for genetic testing.
 Provide as much information as possible.

 - Include a legible copy of the front AND back of the patient’s insurance card.